pranigopu/diver-vs-mermaid/README.md

 }
 ```

-The first condition ensures that a water tile surrounded by enough coral tiles in a smaller ($3 \times 3$) neighbourhood is turned to coral, provided there are not too many corals in a wider ($5 \times 5$)  neighbourhood.
+The first condition ensures that a water tile surrounded by enough coral tiles in a smaller ($3 \times 3$) Moore neighbourhood is turned to coral, provided there are not too many corals in a wider ($5 \times 5$) Moore neighbourhood.
 Furthermore, note that the coral tiles are picked in random based on the preset `yellowCoralPercent`; this is an easy and effective way of adding variety to the map both aesthetically and functionally.
 This ensures clustering and little to no scattered growth of coral.
 The second condition ensures that a coral tile surrounded by too few coral tiles in a smaller neighbourhood or by too many water tiles in a wider water tiles is overcome by water.
 This ensures that any scattered coral tiles are removed, further ensuring clustering of coral.

 **WATER GROWTH**: